Paarija/Stock-Price-Prediction-using-ML-DL-Interactive-Dashboard/README.md

 Predicting financial market trends is a complex challenge due to market volatility and non-linear patterns.
 This project builds a robust **Time-Series Forecasting Engine** that predicts the closing price of the **NIFTY 50** index.

 Instead of relying on a single algorithm, this system implements a **multi-model benchmarking pipeline**, training over **15 different algorithms** (Classical ML, Gradient Boosting, and Deep Learning) across varying look-back windows (30, 60, 90, 120 days) to identify the optimal predictor.
-The best-performing models are deployed via an interactive **Streamlit Dashboard** connected to live market data.
+The best-performing models are deployed via an interactive **Streamlit Dashboard** .

 ---